vestalux/sljekyll/news/_posts/2017-01-05-harry-potter-night.md

 * [Southwold Library's event](/events/southwold-2017-02-02-harry-potter/) offers inter-house competitions (once the Sorting Hat ceremony has taken place!) as well as crafts and games.
 There's also a prize for the person with the best costume.

 * [Sudbury Library's event](/events/sudbury-2017-02-02-harry-potter-night/) will feature Platform 9¾, a Sorting Hat ceremony, crafts, games and refreshments.
+They also have a [quiz sheet](/events/sudbury-2017-01-09-harry-potter-quiz).
+Fill it in and return it by 17 February for the chance to win a book token!